-- Mood Dissonance: Seen with the Christmas flashback, and Dawn before she's informed of Joyce's death—where the episode uses several Buffy Running Gags (e.g. Getting Crap Past the Radar, Not So Dire, and Last-Second Word Swap) to heighten the tragedy that the audience already knows has occurred.
+- Mood Dissonance: Seen with the Christmas flashback, and Dawn before she's informed of Joyce's death—where the episode uses several Buffy Running Gags (e.g. Not so Dire, and Last-Second Word Swap) to heighten the tragedy that the audience already knows has occurred.

 - My Dad Can Beat Up Your Dad: Dawn is upset about an Alpha Bitch at school and says, "You know, my big sister could really beat the crap out of her.
 I mean, really, really..."

-- Previously On: Averted, at least involving clips from previous episodes.
-Instead the moment when Buffy walks in the door and finds her dead mother is reshown, with events proceeding directly from there.
+- Previously on…: Averted, at least involving clips from previous episodes.
+Instead the moment when Buffy walks in the door and finds her dead mother is shown again in full, with events proceeding directly from there.

-- Rule of Symbolism: The camera pans to Dawn's 'negative space' drawing in art class after she breaks down crying at the news of her mother's death.
+- The camera pans to Dawn's 'negative space' drawing in art class after she breaks down crying at the news of her mother's death.

 - Negative space is also employed prominently in many shots.
 Most noticeable when Buffy cannot look the paramedic in the face, during the awkward silence before Tara tells Buffy of her mother's death, and in the last shot between Dawn and Joyce.

-- Serious Business: Dawn freaking out because a boy she fancied said she was freaky.
+- Serious Business: Dawn freaking out because a boy she fancies said she was freaky.

-- Shutting Up Now: Tara starts to talk at the dinner table about how Willow likes to have her belly rubbed, then quickly realises she's getting into lurid territory.
+- Shutting Up Now: Tara starts to talk at the dinner table about how Willow likes to have her belly rubbed, then quickly realizes she's getting into lurid territory.